 Fallsview Casino Ornament

-Located in front of the Fallsview Casino and Casino Niagara are two different ornaments.
+Located in front of the Fallsview Casino and Casino Niagara are two different ornaments decorated with Christmas lights in Niagara Falls.
 You can have a seat on the bench inside the ornament for a great selfie and photo opportunity.
 The blue hue will turn you into a smurf!

 Fallsview Casino Crosswalks